Preference elicitation and inverse reinforcement learning: Related work

-which is still not computable, but we can employ a Metropolis-Hastings step using $\bel(\rew \mid \cmp)$ as a proposal distribution, and an acceptance probability of:
+which is still not computable, but we can employ a Metropolis-Hastings step using $\rbel(\rew \mid \cmp)$ as a proposal distribution, and an acceptance probability of:

 We note that in~\citep{ramachandran51bayesian}, the authors employ a different sampling procedure than a straightforward MH, called a policy grid walk.
-In exploratory experiments, where we examined the performance of the authors' original method~\cite{ramachandran:pc}, we have determined that MH is sufficient and that the most crucial factor for this particular method was its initialisation.
+In exploratory experiments, where we examined the performance of the authors' original method~\cite{ramachandran:pc}, we have determined that MH is sufficient and that the most crucial factor for this particular method was its initialisation: as will be also be seen in Sec.~\ref{sec:experiments}, we only obtained a small, but consistent, improvement upon the initial reward function.

-\subsection{The maximum entropy approach.}
+\subsubsection{The maximum entropy approach.}

 A maximum entropy approach is reported in~\cite{ziebart:causal-entropy}.
-Given a feature function $\Phi : \States \times \Actions \to \Reals^n$, and a set of trajectories $\cset{s^{T_k}_{(k)}, a^{T_k}_{(k)}}{k=1,\ldots, n}$, they obtain features $\Phi^{T_k}_{(k)} = \left(\Phi(s_{i,(k)}, a_{i,(k)}) : i=1, \ldots, T_k\right)$.
+Given a feature function $\Phi : \States \times \Actions \to \Reals^n$, and a set of trajectories $\cset{s^{T_k}_{(k)}, a^{T_k}_{(k)}}{k=1,\ldots, n}$, they obtain features $\Phi^{T_k}_{(k)} = \left(\Phi(s_{i,(k)}, a_{i,(k)})\right)_{i=1}^{T_k}$.
 They show that given empirical constraints $\E_{\theta, \cmp} \Phi^{T_k} = \hE \Phi^{T_k}$, where $\hE \Phi^T = \frac{1}{n} \sum_{k=1}^n \Phi^{T_k}_{(k)}$ is the empirical feature expectation, one can obtain a maximum entropy distribution for actions of the form $\Pr_{\theta}(a_t \mid s_t) \propto e^{\theta' \Phi(s_t, a_t)}$.
 If $\Phi$ is the identity, then $\theta$ can be seen as a scaled state-action value function.

 In general, maximum entropy approaches have good minimax guarantees~\citep{grunwald:max-ent:aos:2004}.
 Consequently, the estimated policy is guaranteed to be close to the agent's.
 However, at best, by bounding the error in the policy, one obtains a two-sided high probability bound on the relative loss.
 Thus, one is almost certain to perform neither much better, nor much worse that the demonstrator.